pedronachtigall/MITGARD/installing_dependencies.md

 ```
 #enter in the python shell:
 python3
-#then follow the step below:
+#then follow the steps below:
 from ete3 import NCBITaxa
 ncbi = NCBITaxa()
 ncbi.update_taxonomy_database()